Over the past few years, video has become one of the most compelling ways for brands to tell their stories on social media.

 The next frontier for social platforms like Facebook, YouTube, and Instagram appears to be television.
 In fact, Facebook marketing expert, Mari Smith, says she believes that Facebook’s goal is “to become the next generation digital streaming television platform.”

-This means that Facebook would completely directly with brands like Netflix and Hulu.
+This means that Facebook would entirely directly with brands like Netflix and Hulu.
 Its goal is to become the destination for video streaming and, according to Smith, it’s investing heavily in its “Watch” feature to accomplish that goal.

 YouTube, on the other hand, has been experimenting with YouTube TV since 2017.
 With YouTube TV, users can watch live television without a cable subscription.
 This is much different than YouTube’s original approach, which was completely centered around user-generated content.
 With more social media platforms competing in its space, YouTube is expanding its offering to appeal to a larger audience.

 Let’s not forget Instagram, either.
-While it doesn’t offer a full-fledge streaming service, Instagram recently launched its IGTV feature which is geared towards long-form video content.
+While it doesn’t offer a full-fledge streaming service, Instagram recently launched its IGTV feature, which is geared towards long-form video content.
 And, rather than having to tilt your device sideways to watch a video, IGTV expands the image so the video can be watched from your device’s vertical interface.
 Research shows that watching videos from this angle improves its completion rate.

 Portions of this blog post appeared here first: https://blog.hubspot.com/marketing/social-media-forecast